AstarNetwork/Astar/pallets/dapp-staking/README.md

 During the `Build&Earn` subperiod, if unstaking reduces the voting stake, the bonus status will be updated, and the number of allowed _move actions_ for the ongoing period will be reduced.

+Any forfeited bonus is converted into `Build&Earn` stake, ensuring that voting amounts are not lost but instead reallocated appropriately.

 If dApp has been unregistered, a special operation to unstake from unregistered contract must be used that preserves bonus elegibility.

 #### Moving Stake Between Contracts